MMJBcreates/prompts/create-5-customer-discovery-questions.md

-Create a set of 5 compelling and thought-provoking ptoblem-focused interview questions tailored for [specific niche/audience].
+Create a set of 5 compelling and thought-provoking problem-focused interview questions tailored for [specific niche/audience].
 Follow these guidelines:

 • Ensure each question is concise (10-15 words maximum), open-ended, and designed to elicit personal experiences or opinions.
 • Questions should be relevant to current trends, challenges, or interests within the niche.